thekhalifa/id3lib/README.md

 # id3lib

 This is an attempt at reviving this 20-year old bit of code whilst keeping it functional whereever it is already being used.

+This repository is based on the original sf repo with version 3.8.3 with several Debian patches applied and then a cmake build system added to replace autoconf/libtool and countless scripts.

 The original README contents are shown below as-is, but most links and mailing lists are no longer there.

 ------------------------------------------------------------------------